 Later, Midge also finds out that her parents, too, don’t like her talking about them.
 While her father has acknowledged that she is rather good at what she does, her mother refuses to accept and move on.
 This makes her think that her talking about everything and anything in her acts is not the wrong thing.
 It is just that the people around her can’t make peace with it.
 With Benjamin, Midge expected the same reaction, but that turned out to be a mistake.

 Before making the decision to break off their engagement, she should have consulted with Benjamin about what her career would mean for them.
 She made the mistake of believing that she knew how others would react to her talking about them.
 The confrontation with Benjamin opens her up to that mindset.
 The scene brings closure to their relationship, but it also acts as a foreshadowing of the events to come.
-It serves as the reminder that Midge doesn’t yet fully understand the impact of her words and how people will react to it, no matter how much experience of it she has with her family.
+It serves as the reminder that Midge doesn’t yet fully understand the impact of her words and how people will react to them, no matter how much experience she has with her family.

 When it comes to opening for Shy at Harlem, she is intimidated about following after Moms Mabley.
 On Reggie’s advice, she starts talking about Shy.
-Now, the moment she steps on the stage, I was biting my tongue, waiting for the time when she would let slip the detail about Shy’s homosexuality.
+Now, the moment she stepped on the stage, I was biting my tongue, waiting for the time when she would let slip the details about Shy’s homosexuality.
 I knew that if it was to happen, it wouldn’t be intentional.
-But Midge would be so caught up in her spontaneity that before she realised what she had said, it’d have already been too late.
+But Midge would be so caught up in her spontaneity that before she realized what she had said, it’d have already been too late.
 And that’s exactly what happens, though not as badly as I had expected.

-She doesn’t directly state it, but because she is aware of it, she, unintentionally, slips it into the act by saying things that some people may or may not pick up on.
+She doesn’t directly state it, but because she is aware of it, she unintentionally slips it into the act by saying things that some people may or may not pick up on.
 The Judy Garland bit is one of those subtle ways in which, even though she doesn’t say it, the meaning is implied.
 Because there is already a certain stereotype associated with gay men, her speaking about his clothes and shoes and baths and the way he talks with the people around him is enough for the audience to make the deductions.

 This acts as a hard-hitting lesson for Midge.
 She loses a friendship because of falling into the habit of speaking before thinking.
 Though we don’t expect Shy to retaliate in the way that Sophie Lennon did, we do expect Midge to learn a lesson from this and be more vigilant about the boundaries she needs to set regarding the stuff she should talk about with her audience.